Diane Downs: Shootings and prosecution

-On May 19, 1983, Downs shot her three children and drove them in a blood-spattered car to McKenzie-Willamette Hospital in Springfield, Oregon.
+On May 19, 1983, Downs drove a blood-spattered car to McKenzie-Willamette Hospital in Springfield, Oregon carrying her three gravely injured children.
 Upon arrival, Danny, aged 3, was paralyzed from the waist down; Christie, 8, had suffered a disabling stroke; and Cheryl Lynn Downs, 7, was dead.
 Downs herself had been shot in the left forearm.

-Downs claimed that she was carjacked on a rural road near Springfield by a strange man who shot her and the children.
-However, investigators and hospital workers became suspicious because they decided that her manner was too calm for a person who had just experienced such a traumatic event.
+Downs claimed that a strange man carjacked her on a rural road near Springfield and then shot her and the children.
+However, investigators and hospital workers became suspicious because they believed her demeanor was too calm for someone who had just experienced such a traumatic event.
 She also made a number of statements that both police and hospital workers considered highly inappropriate.

+Downs claimed that, shortly before 10:30 pm on a drive home from a friend's house, she got out of her car on Old Mohawk Road after being flagged down by a "stranger."
+Downs claimed that this man ordered her to give him her car and that, after she pretended to throw her car keys into a nearby bush, the man walked up to her car and shot her children with a small-caliber pistol.
+Downs claimed the man walked back toward her and shot her in the arm before he ran northbound around a curve in the road.
+Downs drove her children to McKenzie-Willamette Hospital in Springfield.
+Diane described the shooter as having "shaggy, brown hair" and a "stubble beard."

-Downs claimed that on a drive home from a friend's house, she decided to take a scenic route home.
-All her children were asleep and Downs claimed that during this drive home, at around 10 p.m., she saw a strange man standing in the road and flagging her down.
-She said she pulled over and got out to talk to the man.
-She described him as a "bushy haired stranger".
-He then immediately demanded that she give him her car keys.
-Downs claimed she refused and they got into a physical altercation that resulted in his shooting her in the left arm.
-He then opened the driver's side door and shot all three of her children.
-Downs then said she pretended to throw her car keys in a bush and the man went to go look for them.
-While he was looking for the keys, she jumped back in the car and sped off to the nearest hospital.
+On June 9, 1983, in an interview with The Oregonian, Downs claimed her children were sleeping at the time of the incident.
+Downs later altered her story, claiming during court proceedings that the man shot her in the left arm during a physical altercation between them, that the man then opened the driver's side door before shooting her three children, and that she was able to flee in her car because she pretended to throw her car keys and the man went to look for them.

 Suspicions heightened when Downs, upon arrival at the hospital to visit her children, phoned Robert Knickerbocker, a married man and former coworker in Arizona with whom she had been having an affair.
-The forensic evidence also did not match her story, as there was no blood spatter on the driver's side of the car nor was there any gunpowder residue on the driver's door or on the interior door panel.
-Knickerbocker also reported to police that Downs had stalked him and seemed willing to kill his wife if it meant that she could have him to herself.
+The forensic evidence also contradicted her story: there was no blood spatter on the driver's side of the car, nor any gunpowder residue on the driver's door or on the interior door panel.
+Knickerbocker also reported to the police that Downs had stalked him and appeared willing to kill his wife in order to possess him exclusively.
 He stated that he was relieved that she had left for Oregon and that he was able to reconcile with his wife.